Skip to content

 One price, one slot length, take it or leave it

-Good reporting answers questions you would otherwise guess at: which hours actually sell, what a customer is worth, where the quiet patches are.
-You do not need a data degree — you need a system that surfaces this without you exporting everything to a spreadsheet and doing it by hand at 11pm.
+Good reporting answers questions you would otherwise guess at: which hours actually sell, how hard each bay is working, what a customer is worth, where the quiet patches are.
+You do not need a data degree — you need software that surfaces this without you exporting everything to a spreadsheet and doing it by hand at 11pm.

 Green flag